sdatspun2/deprecation-header/draft.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-This specification uses the Augmented Backus-Naur Form (ABNF) notation of {{!RFC5234}} and includes, by reference, the "token" rule, DQUOTE (double quote) rule, the SP (space) rule and the "rule" extension that allows for compact definition of comma-separated lists using a '#' operator (similar to how the '*' operator indicates repetition), HTTP-date rule as defined within Sections 3.2.6 and 7 of {{!RFC7230}} and Section 7.1.1 of {{!RFC7231}}.
+This specification uses the Augmented Backus-Naur Form (ABNF) notation of {{!RFC5234}} and includes, by reference, the HTTP-date rule as defined within Sections 3.2.6 and 7 of {{!RFC7230}} and Section 7.1.1 of {{!RFC7231}}.

 # The Deprecation HTTP Response Header Field

-The `Deprecation` HTTP response header field allows a server to communicate to a client that the URI-identified resource in context of the message is deprecated.
-It can also provide information that the resource is deprecated since which version.
+The `Deprecation` HTTP response header field allows a server to communicate to a client that the URI-identified resource in context of the message is or will be deprecated.

 ## Syntax

-The `Deprecation` response header field lists properties describing the deprecation.
-Each property consists of a name-value-pair.
-Servers MUST NOT send Deprecation headers that fail to conform to the following grammar:

-    deprecation-header = "Deprecation:" SP "version"=vval, "date"=dval,
-                         *( extension )
-    extension = property-name "=" property-value
-    property-name = DQUOTE token DQUOTE
-    token = <token, defined as in [RFC7230], Section 3.2.6>
-    vval = property-value
-    property-value = DQUOTE *( pchar ) DQUOTE
-    pchar = %x23 / %x2B-3A / %x41-5A / %x61-7A / %x7C
-          ; US-ASCII characters
+The `Deprecation` response header field describes the deprecation.
+It either shows the deprecation date, which may be in the future (the resource context will be deprecated at that date) or in the past (the resource context has been deprecated at that date), or it simply flags the resource context as being deprecated:

-    dval = DQUOTE HTTP-date DQUOTE
+    Deprecation = HTTP-date / "true"

-Note that some of the grammatical terms above reference documents that use different grammatical notations than this document (which uses ABNF from {{!RFC5234}}).

 Servers MUST NOT include more than one `Deprecation` header field in the same response.

-The value of `Deprecation` response header field consists of at least one standard property, `date` or `version` as shown below.
-Either of `version` or `date` is REQUIRED and using both is also allowed.

-    Deprecation: version="version", date="date"

-### Version

-The value of the `version` property, if present, is the version of the resource that is deprecated.
-The value of `version` is an opaque version identifier.
-For resources that use date-based versioning scheme, the value accordingly can be a date.

-Following example indicates that the version v1 of the resource in context is deprecated.

-    Deprecation: version="v1"

-Following example shows that the version 2018-11-08 (November 8, 2018) of the resource in context is deprecated.
-Here the versioning scheme used is date-based.

-    Deprecation: version="2018-11-08"

-### Date

-The value of `date` property, if present, is the date when resource was deprecated.
-It is in the form of a quoted HTTP-date timestamp, as defined in Section 7.1.1.1 of {{!RFC7231}}.
+The date, if present, is the date when the resource context was or will be deprecated.
+It is in the form of an HTTP-date timestamp, as defined in Section 7.1.1.1 of {{!RFC7231}}.

-Following example shows that the resource context has been deprecated on Friday, November 11, 2018 at 23:59:59 GMT.
+The following example shows that the resource context has been deprecated on Friday, November 11, 2018 at 23:59:59 GMT:

-    Deprecation: date="Fri, 11 Nov 2018 23:59:59 GMT"
+    Deprecation: Fri, 11 Nov 2018 23:59:59 GMT

 The deprecation date can be in the future.
 If the value of `date` is in the future, it means that the resource will be deprecated at the given date in future.

+If the deprecation date is not known, the header field can carry the simple string "true", indicating that the resource context is deprecated, without indicating when that happened:

+Deprecation: true

 # The Deprecation Link Relation Type